Conferences & Retreats

 What worked well:

-- We created a way for women to respond in action at each station.
-That might include taking communion, anointing themselves with oil, placing their hands in water or sand, writing down a word or phrase and putting it on a poster, etc.
+• We created a way for women to respond in action at each station.
+That might include placing their hands in water or sand, writing down a word or phrase, placing something on a poster, etc.

 It was a very sweet and solemn time.
 Our women took the task very seriously.
 It was obvious that God was doing a work in many hearts that evening.